A Giambelli formula for classical $G/P$ spaces: Introduction

-This article is organized so that most of the exposition is in type C; a final section explains the analogous picture in types B and D. We review the Schur, theta, and Schubert polynomials, as well as the Stanley symmetric functions we require in \S \ref{prelims}.
-The mixed Stanley functions and their basic properties are studied in \S \ref{transition}; this includes applications to enumerating reduced words and product rules for theta polynomials.
+This article is organized so that most of the exposition is in type C; a final section explains the analogous picture in types B and D, and we refer to \cite[\S 4,5]{BKTY} for the results in type A. We review the Schur, theta, and Schubert polynomials, as well as the Stanley symmetric functions we require in \S \ref{prelims}.
+The mixed Stanley functions and their basic properties are studied in \S \ref{transition}; this includes applications to enumerating reduced words and combinatorial rules for the product of two theta polynomials.
+In particular we give a short proof of Proposition \ref{prodprop}, which includes as a special case the Pieri type products studied by Pragacz and Ratajski \cite{PR1} on non-maximal isotropic Grassmannians.
 Our splitting theorems for Schubert polynomials are proved in \S \ref{splitC}, and the applications to symplectic degeneracy loci and Giambelli formulas are deduced in \S \ref{sdl} and \S \ref{flags}, respectively.
 We conclude with the Schubert splitting results for the orthogonal groups in \S \ref{ogps}.

 I grateful to my collaborators Anders Buch, Andrew Kresch, and Alexander Yong for their hard work on related papers, especially \cite{BKTY} and \cite{BKT1, BKT2}.
-I also thank Leonardo Mihalcea for conversations about his joint paper \cite{IMN} on double Schubert polynomials, which played an important role in this project.
+I thank Leonardo Mihalcea for conversations about his joint paper \cite{IMN} on double Schubert polynomials, which played an important role in this project.
+I also thank the referees for their comments which helped to improve the exposition.